shikhar1verma/chat-contract-pdf/README.md

-# Chat with Your Contract PDF
+# Chat with Your Document

-This project demonstrates a simple RAG application that lets users upload a contract PDF and chat with it using a language model.
+This project demonstrates a simple RAG application with vector database that lets users upload a document and chat with it using a language model.

 ## Local Development